mjon/WildCounts/_docs/what-is-a-wild-count.md

 ---
-title: What is a "wild count"?
+title: What is a wild count?
 sub_title: "Wild counts data are vastly more useful than casual observations for uncovering changes in nature."
 author: Jon Sullivan
 date:   2018-01-08 10:30:00 +1300